 representations have been received to the suggest discharge should not be granted

-The Trustee Supervision team will notify the decision to the trustee and the debtor.
+The team will notify the decision to the trustee and the debtor.

 The trustee must within seven days of receipt of the decision notify all known creditors and provide details of the review and appeal procedure.

-The decision of the Accountant to grant or not grant discharge will not take effect before the end of the period of 21 days beginning with the day the Trustee Supervision team notifies their decision.
+The decision of the Accountant to grant or not grant discharge will not take effect before the end of the period of 21 days beginning with the day the team notifies their decision.

 The Accountant will (if appropriate) make the entry on the Register of Insolvencies and place a copy of the certificate of discharge in the electronic Sederunt Book at a date which is later of: